Enlil50/my_qmk/README.md

-A custom firmware written for the 6 columns [Corne keyboard](https://github.com/foostan/crkbd/) (a 42 keys ortholinear split keyboard), and based on [QMK](https://github.com/qmk/qmk_firmware/) firmware framework.

-# :one: Keyboard

 <img src="./Images/Keyboard_horizontal.jpg" width=max-width>

+This project is subdivided as it follows:
+1. An explaination of my custom firmware, written for the 6 columns [Corne keyboard](https://github.com/foostan/crkbd/) (a 42 keys ortholinear split keyboard), based on [QMK](https://github.com/qmk/qmk_firmware/) framework.
+2. An explaination on how to mount the trackpoint.
+3. My desktop enviroment shortcuts.

-## Just a keyboard for show?
+# Just a keyboard for show?
 I coded, but I lose my hands in big keyboards: I couldn't learn touch typing and my eyes hurt each time I took a quick glance to the keyboard.<br/>
 I coded, but my desk is comically high and I had the habit of pressing my wrists on its edges: my knuckles were literally bleeding for months due to circulation issues.
 I tried finding a comically high chair, but my knees started to ache; I bought a footrest, but it didn't solve anything.